-As of March 31, 2024, more than 6,100 product liability lawsuits related to the use of PREVACID and DEXILANT have been filed against Takeda in U.S. federal and state courts.
-Most of these cases are pending in U.S. federal court and are consolidated for pre-trial proceedings in a multi-district litigation in federal court in New Jersey.
-The plaintiffs in these cases allege they developed kidney injuries or, in some cases, gastric cancer as a result of taking PREVACID and/or DEXILANT, and that Takeda failed to adequately warn them of these potential risks.
-Similar cases were filed against other manufacturers of drugs in the same PPI class as Takeda's products, including AstraZeneca plc ("AstraZeneca"), Procter & Gamble Company ("Procter & Gamble") and Pfizer Inc. ("Pfizer").
-Outside the U.S., one proposed class action is pending in Canada (Saskatchewan).
-The defendants include Takeda, AstraZeneca, Janssen Pharmaceutical Companies ("Janssen") and several generic manufacturers.
+As of March 31, 2024, more than 6,100 product liability lawsuits related to the use of PREVACID and DEXILANT had been filed against Takeda in U.S. federal and state courts.
+Most of these cases were pending in U.S. federal court and were consolidated for pre-trial proceedings in a multi-district litigation in federal court in New Jersey.
+The plaintiffs in these cases alleged that they developed kidney injuries or, in some cases, gastric cancer as a result of taking PREVACID and/or DEXILANT, and that Takeda failed to adequately warn them of these potential risks.
+Similar cases were filed against other manufacturers of drugs in the same PPI class as Takeda's products, including AstraZeneca plc, Procter & Gamble Company and Pfizer Inc. Outside the U.S., one proposed class action is pending in Canada (Saskatchewan).

-In April 2024, Takeda has reached an agreement in principle to resolve the U.S. cases for a non-material amount.
+In April 2024, Takeda reached an agreement in principle to resolve the U.S. cases and established a provision for a non-material amount.
+In November 2024, the final written settlement agreement was executed with lead plaintiffs' counsel for the same amount.
+The terms of the settlement are confidential.
 The settlement has no material impact on Takeda's consolidated statements of profit or loss.